chuongnguyen5397/DevOpsSharing/Kubernetes/Istio/README.md

 * Learning curve: We have to be confident about Docker, Kubernetes and Istio

 * Environment drift: All environment setup are different.

+* Anti-DevOps: Istio lends itself more to SRE approach than DevOps